Frank Torre: Personal life

 In 1996, as his brother Joe was managing the New York Yankees to a World Series title over the Atlanta Braves, Torre received a heart transplant from doctors Mehmet Oz and Eric Rose after a two-and-a-half month wait.
 Due to its proximity to Yankee Stadium, Joe brought him to New York-Presbyterian Hospital for the procedure.
 Many were worried about Torre dealing with the pressure of watching his brother, but he watched from his hospital bed as Joe managed the Yankees to the World Series title the next night.
-Like the 1958 World Series against Frank's Milwaukee Braves, the Yankees had rallied from a 0–2 deficit to win this Series, taking the next four games.
+As in the 1958 World Series against Frank's Milwaukee Braves, the Yankees had rallied from a 0–2 deficit to win this Series, taking the next four games.

 Torre served as a Vice President of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League and Negro league players through financial and medical hardships.

 In 2006, it was reported that Frank needed a kidney transplant as a result of the medication he had been taking for his heart.
-A year later he received a kidney from one of his daughters.
+A year later he received a kidney from his daughter Liz.

 Torre died at age 82 in a hospice in Palm Beach Gardens, Florida, on September 13, 2014.